 - Tissue Repository at Tucker Davis Fibrolamellar Research Facility

-This tissue bank at Rockefeller University (RU), managed by Dr. Sandy Simon, is primarily for fibrolamellar research at RU, and not for individual patient therapeutic purposes.
+This tissue bank at Rockefeller University (RU), managed by Dr. Sandy Simon, is for fibrolamellar research at RU and other approved institutions who have received authorization from their respective Institutional Review Boards.
+Donated tissue is not for individual patient therapeutic purposes.
 Click here for further information about donating tissue to RU.

 - Broad Institute (Harvard/ MIT) via Pattern.org: Patients can donate tissue to a specific rare cancer cell line pilot program sponsored by Pattern.org and the Broad Institute, focused on creating fibrolamellar cell lines for genomic research available to all qualified research institutions.
 Tissue donated here is for research, not for patient use.
 For more information, contact pattern.org